 I’ve been doing lens reduction for quite some time now and I have gathered some experience and research papers that can be of use in order for this method to work.
-This is because reduced lens is quite a complicated method that is hard to do if you have no idea what is going on.
+This is because a reduced lens is quite a complicated method that is hard to do if you have no idea what is going on.
 So I want to share how this method works, its mechanism, and the research studies.
-Here is a simple and direct to the point explanation on what reduced lens method is.
+Here is a simple and direct-to-the-point explanation of what the reduced lens method is.

 Reduced lens method is a vision improvement therapy where you slightly decrease your prescription to improve your vision.
 This is because, in this method, you are using a slightly lower prescription.
 Objects will become a little blurry, causing you to force yourself to make images clear.
 Some research papers show it works, some not.
 This is because some don’t do the method the right way.